Gourmand is a person who loves food and eat too often.

-So, whether you are spending a weekend up in the valleys of Himachal or vacationing down south to Kerala, you will witness striking dissimilarities in the kind of foods people savor.
+So, whether you are spending a weekend up in the valleys of Himachal or vacationing down south to Kerala, you will witness striking dissimilarities in the kind of foods people savour.

 This is what makes India one of the much-loved countries by gourmet foodies the world over.

-Below is a listing of a few Indian regions and their special dishes giving a little insight of the food scenic variety.
+Below is a listing of a few Indian regions and their special dishes giving a little insight into the food scenic variety.

 Bengali Food– Bengali cuisine is the only traditionally developed multi-course tradition from the Indian subcontinent that is analogous in structure to the modern service à la ruses’ style of French cuisine, with food served course-wise rather than all at once.

-Bengalis and Odias (natives of Odisha) loves fish!
+Bengalis and Odias (natives of Odisha) love fish!

 It’s fried, stewed lightly with vegetables, or made into jhol (curry with thin consistency).